-- Gains made by a person from the realization of lands or buildings which were sold, exchanged or transferred to a Sri Lanka Real Estate Investment Trust (SLREIT) listed in the Colombo Stock Exchange and licensed by the Securities and Exchange Commission of Sri Lanka. - Dividends and gains on the realization of units or amounts derived as gains from the realization of capital asset of a business or investment by a unitholder from any SLREIT. - Interest accruing to or derived by any welfare society (including benevolent fund which promotes the savings of members). - Interest accruing to or derived by any multi-national company on any deposit opened and maintained such deposits in foreign currency in any domestic bank, if such deposit is maintained to cover its import expenditure for that year of assessment. - Interest or discount accrued or derived by any Samurdhi community-based bank established under the Department of Samurdhi Development from the Sri Lanka Government Treasury Securities. - Gains from the realization of Sri Lanka international sovereign bonds, issued by or on behalf of the Government of Sri Lanka and received or derived by a commercial bank or authorized dealer who made an aggregate investment not less than USD 100 million in such bonds on or after April 1, 2021. - Gains and profits earned or derived from any business of export of gold, gems or jewellery or from the business of cutting and polishing gems which are brought to Sri Lanka and exported after such cutting and polishing, where such gains and profits earned in foreign currency are remitted through a bank to Sri Lanka. - Gains and profits earned or derived by any Vocational Education Institution from any vocational educational programme which is standardized under TVET concept (Technical and Vocational Education and Training) and regulated by the Tertiary and Vocational Education Commission, if such institution has doubled their student intake of such programmes for such year of assessment compared to the student intake of the previous year.
-The exemption is available for a period of five years. - Remittance tax (at the rate of 14 percent on remitted profit) is exempted for a non-resident company carrying a business in Sri Lanka through a Sri Lankan permanent establishment which earned profits and income and retained such total profit for minimum of three years period by investing in Sri Lanka to expand its business or to acquire shares or any securities from Colombo Stock Exchange or to acquire any Treasury Bill, Treasury Bond or Sri Lanka International Sovereign Bonds.
+Effective Date Measures Income Tax -Amendments to the Inland Revenue Act, No. 24 of 2017 Inland Revenue (Amendment) Act, No. 10 of 2021 Income Tax E Exemptions 01.04.2021 - Gains made by a person from the realization of lands or buildings which were sold exchanged or transferred to a Sri Lanka Real Estate Investment Trust (SLREIT) listed in the Colombo Stock Exchange and licensed by the Securities and Exchange Commission of Sri Lanka. - Dividends and gains on the realization of units or amounts derived as gains from the realization of capital asset of a business or investment by a unitholder from any SLREIT. - Interest accruing to or derived by any welfare society (including benevolent fund which promotes the savings of members). - Interest accruing to or derived by any multi-national company on any deposit opened and maintained such deposits in foreign currency in any domestic bank, if such deposi is maintained to cover its import expenditure for that year of assessment. - Interest or discount accrued or derived by any Samurdhi community-based ban established under the Department of Samurdhi Development from the Sri Lank Government Treasury Securities. - Gains from the realization of Sri Lanka international sovereign bonds, issued by or o behalf of the Government of Sri Lanka and received or derived by a commercial bank o authorized dealer who made an aggregate investment not less than USD 100 million i such bonds on or after April 1, 2021. - Gains and profits earned or derived from any business of export of gold, gems or jeweller or from the business of cutting and polishing gems which are brought to Sri Lanka and exported after such cutting and polishing, where such gains and profits earned in foreig currency are remitted through a bank to Sri Lanka. - Gains and profits earned or derived by any Vocational Education Institution from an vocational educational programme which is standardized under TVET concept (Technica and Vocational Education and Training) and regulated by the Tertiary and Vocationa Education Commission, if such institution has doubled their student intake of suc programmes for such year of assessment compared to the student intake of the previou year.
+The exemption is available for a period of five years.
+Remittance tax (at the rate of 14 percent on remitted profit) is exempted for a non-residen company carrying a business in Sri Lanka through a Sri Lankan permanent establishmen which earned profits and income and retained such total profit for minimum of thre years period by investing in Sri Lanka to expand its business or to acquire shares or an securities from Colombo Stock Exchange or to acquire any Treasury Bill, Treasury Bono or Sri Lanka International Sovereign Bonds.
 The exemption is available for the period of three years.